 Where it begins

 We believe chickens need a healthy start.
-That’s why we built the world’s first organic chicken hatchery focused on animal welfare.
+That’s why we built the world’s first organic certified chicken hatchery focused on animal welfare.

 Our new hatchery marks a complete departure from traditional poultry practices.
 Most poultry producers inject eggs with antibiotics, and sanitize with formaldehyde.
 We’ve replaced standard sanitization processes using harmful chemicals with stringent biosecurity procedures and organic sanitation methods.

 Traditional poultry practices force chicks to wait until they’ve been transported to the farm to eat and drink—a process that can take up to three days.
 Our chicks enjoy organic food, water, fresh air and light as soon as they leave the egg.

 They’re never handled by machinery.
 We’ve eliminated many standard industry practices, such as belt drops, shell separators and chick counters.
 This makes the process much less stressful for the chicks.
 And they’re transported from the hatchery to the chicken house within an hour’s drive, on average.

 Home Sweet Home

 within about an hour, chicks arrive from the hatchery.
 We transport them in the same trays in which they hatched, to minimize the stress of handling.
 During the short journey, they are provided with Organic feed to nibble on.